uiuc-ling-cl/uiuc-ling-cl.github.io/ling490_dsp/syllabus.md

 #### Excused absence

-If a student will be absent from class for any reason, the student is expected to inform the course instructor and TA ahead of time should the student wish to receive penalty-free credit:
+If a student will be absent from class for any reason, the student is expected to inform the course instructor and the TA ahead of time should the student wish to receive penalty-free credit:

-* Each absence must be separately reported ahead of time via a private post on Campuswise to the instructor and TA
+* Each absence must be separately reported ahead of time via a private post on Campuswire to the instructor and TA
-* Each Campuswise post must be filed under the folder "excused-absence"
+* Each Campuswire post must be filed under the folder "excused-absence"
-* Each Campuswise post must list the date of the absence
+* Each Campuswire post must list the date of the absence
-* Each Campuswise post must list the reason for the absence
+* Each Campuswire post must list the reason for the absence
-* Each Campuswise post must mention whether or not makeup credit is being requested
+* Each Campuswire post must mention whether or not makeup credit is being requested

 No penalty-free credit will be granted if the procedure is not strictly followed.
 However, **penalty-free credits from excused absence can be no more than 30% of the total Attendance credits presented above**.
 Once penalty-free credits reach the limit, no more credit will be granted for any form of absence.